Raspberry Pie

 For the pie filling:

-• 5 cups fresh raspberries – You can also use frozen raspberries.
-Thaw and drain any excess liquid.
+• Raspberries – You can also use frozen raspberries.
+Thaw and drain any excess liquid so the filling isn’t runny.

-• ยผ cup cornstarch – You can also use tapioca starch.
+• Cornstarch – You can also use tapioca starch.
+This ingredient is necessary to thicken the filling.

-• Egg wash: 1 large egg mixed with 1 Tablespoon water .
-You can read more here about what is an egg wash?
+• Egg wash: This helps brown the crust.
+I like to use 1 large egg mixed with 1 Tablespoon water .
+You can read more here about what is an egg wash and find some alternative options if you have an egg allergy.

 How To Make Raspberry Pie